ci1xgk/Fellowship_Webpage/Merewether1-5.md

 Generating the water depth output is activated by including the `stagefile` keyword in the `.par` file, followed by the name of `.stage` file to be read.
 For activating the generation of velocity output data, the extra keyword of `voutput_stage` must be included as well.

-Figure below shows an snapshot of the `.stage` file used for the Merewether case study which tells LISFLOOD to write water depth walues at 4 points inside the domain.
+Figure below shows an snapshot of the `.stage` file used for the Merewether case study, namely `merewether.stage`, which tells LISFLOOD to write water depth walues at 4 points inside the domain.

 ![image](/Figures/mer10.png)